 Location: sessions take place at the institution hosting the program

-FIRST 10-15 MINUTES – PEER SUPPORT MEETING
+First – PEER SUPPORT MEETING

-REMAINING TIME – CREATIVE WORKSHOPS
+Remaining Time – CREATIVE WORKSHOPS

 Under the direction of Road Recovery’s staff, youth participants and the hosting program staff, create, design, and rehearse in preparation for their final concert performance and/or studio recordings and other creative projects.